1994ToyotaCelica/Quackhunt/README.md

 Hello

+This is a little game I made as a project for college.
+It's 100% original (legit, no scam) and totally not inspired by any 80s Nintendo titles.

 Due to this code being a piece of ass, it needs a very specific file structure to work:

 	[place on your pc]/Quackhunt/Quackhunt/...